rafalpienkowski/d-commerce/README.md

 Each department has it's own development team which builds part of the system.
 To ensure the non-functional requirements like scalability, reliability and last but not least, parallel development, the solution architect decided to design `a distributed system`.

+This repository contains code which covers order placing feature.
+A user can track the status of his/her order.
+Going through the process order meets statuses:
+- Placed
+- Created
+- Payment accepted
+- Payment rejected (as a rainy day scenario not covered yet.)
+- Shipping arranged

 For a better understanding of what happens when a customer place an order, below is the flow chart with communication between context details.

 ![Order flow](./docs/order_flow.png)

+To speed up the development process, the MassTransit framework is used.
+The transport layer is covered by the RabbitMQ message broker.
+For monitoring purposes, I get the advantage of Jaeger.

 ## Patterns used in project